tomiis4/hypersonic.nvim/README.md

 <p align="center">
     A powerful NeoVim plugin created to increase your regular expression (RegExp) writing and testing experience.
-    Whether you're a newbie or profesional developer, Hypersonic is here to make your life easier and boost your productivity
+    Whether you're a newbie or professional developer, Hypersonic is here to make your life easier and boost your productivity.
 </p>